How to Become a Critical Care Nurse

 Where Do Critical Care Nurses Work?

-Critical Care Nurses work in intensive care units and hospital emergency rooms and cardiac and even pediatric wards.
-They are also occasionally utilized at specific types of health care clinics.
+Critical Care Nurses work in intensive care units, hospital emergency rooms, and cardiac and pediatric wards.
+They sometimes work in health care clinics.

 Critical Care Nurse School & Certification